HackYourFuture/Node.js/week2/MAKEME.md

 Anyone here still remember blogs!?
 They were all the rage around 10 years ago.
 We are a bit late to the party, but I think we can still make some money with a good blog API.

-In our API blogs will have `title` and `content`.
+In our API, blogs will have `title` and `content`.
 Let's jump right in.

 **Setup:**
 Step 0.
 Creata a new empty folder e.g. `exercise1`